All We Imagine As Light Film Review MAMI Festival

 It would be stating the obvious to call Mumbai the soul of All We Imagine as Light (I almost did that in the opening paragraph).
 What I identify in the film as a Malayali man living in the city are Kapadia’s images – of local trains, metro rails, drenched roads, crowded streets, and tarpaulin-covered slum roofs – all of which have grown to become a part of our lives.
 Migrants are not born into the version of ‘normalcy’ that Mumbaikars live by.
 One fine day we realized it is okay to be angry if the person walking ahead of you is slow.
 Mumbai waits for none and you are never prepared enough for it.
 When Prabha and Anu wonder if they will ever leave Mumbai, it is contemplative for a large ilk that has built their lives on small and big crumbs thrown by the metropolis.

 Kapadia’s camera (DOP: Ranabir Das) makes it to Mumbai city.
 It is at its eloquent best when the handheld motions give us a composite view of the city.
 Countless close-ups scrape through each muscle on the actors’ faces.
 The wide and the aerial shots are never employed for grandeur.
 They are there for us to see the expanses of its people’s emotions.
 The final shot, staged outside a restaurant, is liberating to the extent that you realize this is the full picture you wished to see.
 The dialogues jumble smoothly between Malayalam, Hindi, and Marathi.
-When Prabha says Hindi is not a difficult language to master, Dr. Manoj adds how it isn’t for him.
+When Prabha says Hindi is not difficult to master, Dr. Manoj adds how it isn’t for him.
 They refer to yesterday and tomorrow as ‘kallu’ (which translates to ‘stone’ in Malayalam) – a grudge many Malayalis keep.

 All We Imagine as Light, in this way, emerges as a stunningly experiential film.
 We have met these people.
 We have gone through their pains.
 We have spoken about such things.
 In what easily is the most contemplative film-viewing experience this year, Payal Kapadia’s gentle directorial debut bravely steps into the zone of greatness.